cépage-gamay

 With a light and fresh Gamay, a charcuterie platter is, for example, a must.
 Thanks to its acidity and suppleness, this type of wine can also easily be paired with cheeses such as Comté, Beaufort or even Brillat-Savarin.
 Finally, thanks to its low tannin concentration, it can also be combined with fish such as Cod or Sea Bream.

-With a medium-bodied Gamay with interesting concentration, we then move on to pairings with white meat (herb-roasted chicken, roast turkey, veal blanquette, etc.).
+With a medium-bodied Gamay with interesting concentration, you can then move on to pairings with white meat (herb-roasted chicken, roast turkey, veal blanquette, etc.).

 Finally, with a powerful and tannic Gamay, red meat then becomes necessary to support the intensity of the wine.
-Lamb chops, ribeye steak, game meats, etc. are, for example, excellent choices.
+Lamb chops, ribeye steak, game, etc. are, for example, excellent choices.

 plateau-de-charcuteries-et-fromages